 College Requirements for All A&S Degrees

 The College of Arts & Sciences has identified graduation requirements which must be satisfied by all students pursuing degrees conferred by the College.
 Furthermore, these requirements (listed immediately below) must be satisfied from a list of courses approved by the College.
-These approved courses are taken from a longer list of courses satisfying general education requirements which can be found in the front pages of this Bulletin.
+These approved courses are taken from a longer list of courses satisfying general education requirements which can be found in the Academic Policies section of this Bulletin.
 However, majors in the College of Arts & Sciences must be aware that there are numerous courses on the General Education list which are not on the College approved list.
 Copies of the College courses approved list are available both from the Dean’s Office and from advisors.

 Bachelor of Arts Degrees and Requirements

-A Bachelor of Arts degree is offered in the following areas: anthropology, chemistry, communication, criminology, economics, English, foreign languages, general liberal arts, history, mathematics, music, philosophy, political science, psychology, and sociology.
+A Bachelor of Arts degree is offered in the following areas: anthropology, chemistry, communication, criminology, economics, English, foreign languages, general liberal arts, history, mathematics, music, philosophy, political science, and sociology.
 A minimum of 120-124 credit hours is required in all B.A. programs, 31 of which must be upper-division (3000-level or higher) courses in residence at Mississippi State University through Arts & Sciences.
 The Bachelor of Social Work is offered in Social Work and follows the same basic regulations as the B.A. degree except that courses must be taken in proper sequence and a minimum of 124 hours is required.

 The liberal arts include certain basic academic disciplines that contribute to the development of intelligent, moral beings.
 Over the centuries various subjects have at one time or another been spoken of as “liberal arts,” but the objective of liberal-arts training has remained unchanged.
 Whether students major in liberal arts or whether they merely take a few basic courses in that field, the liberal arts will enable them to develop those fundamental habits of good citizenship and cultural awareness which are expected of all members of our society.